Ransomware in India – Time to Take Action

 Action to be taken by CIO/

-• Awareness: Ransomware, along with most other malware solutions, rely heavily on the average end-user’s lack of technical knowledge to facilitate their infiltration and execution.
+• Awareness: Ransomware, along with most other solutions, rely heavily on the average end-user’s lack of technical knowledge to facilitate their infiltration and execution.
 Arming personnel with critical knowledge, as well as implementing corporate policy governing web-surfing and email procedures may reduce the chances of a phishing scam or drive-by download being successful.
 Be sure to provide basic end-user awareness training regarding typical phishing e-mail campaigns and the “do’s and don’ts” of general web-surfing and corporate email.

 • Backup, verify: All important documents and files must be backed up on a regular, ongoing basis.
 Don’t just backup, verify your backups to ensure that they can indeed be restored when required.
 Ensure backups are not connected to the computers and networks they are backing up.
 Remember that replication of your data to a remote system or the cloud is not the same as taking offline backups.
 There have been cases where ransomware has managed to infect both the primary and secondary servers.
 Backups are critical in ransomware; if you are infected, backups may be the best way to recover your critical data.